-For this year, the Swiss watchmaker updates their RM 017 collection with an even more technologically advanced Richard Mille RM 017 Tourbillon Extra Flat hand-wound wristwatch that now comes in an ultra-thin case crafted from 18-carat red gold measuring less than nine millimeters from top to bottom.
+For this year, Richard Mille updates their RM 017 collection with an even more technologically advanced hand-wound Tourbillon Extra Flat model that now comes in an ultra-thin case crafted from 18-karat red gold measuring less than nine millimeters from top to bottom.

 The main difference is that this version of the caliber has the original baseplate that was made of carbon nanofiber material ditched in favor of one made of titanium.

-The new material is not that “revolutionary” as the carbon nanofiber, but is apparently a lot less expensive to manufacture and easier to work with.
-Also, I have an impression that they decided to use the light-weight metal alloy in order to make the base plate a tiny bit thinner, even if a trifle heavier.
+The new material is not that “revolutionary” as the carbon nanofiber but is a lot less expensive to manufacture and easier to work with.
+Also, I have the impression that they decided to use the light-weight metal alloy to make the base plate a tiny bit thinner, even if a trifle heavier.

 The dial, still a pretty messy thing to look at, is now a trifle more legible than the one on the original model.
-Also, I can’t help to notice that in real life the way the gears, the tourbillon carriage and other parts of the moving guts are visible through two years of sapphire are absolutely mesmerizing.
-You can actually put the watch on a (preferably) really expensive desk and watch it go for hours.
-I mean, if you ever wanted a device that would help you with meditation, this ultra-expensive gadget will fit te bill.
+Also, I can’t help to notice that in real life the way the gears, the tourbillon carriage and other parts of the moving guts are visible through two layers of sapphire is absolutely mesmerizing.
+You can put the piece on a (preferably) expensive desk and watch it go for hours.
+I mean, if you ever wanted a device that would help you with meditation, this ultra-expensive gadget will fit the bill.

-Kudos goes to the successful combination of skeletonized hour and minute hands that are crafted of red gold, and of dark grey components of the movement made of titanium and steel.
+Kudos goes to the successful combination of the skeletonized hour and minute hands that are crafted of red gold, and dark grey components of the movement made of titanium and steel.

 The oversized Roman numerals are still completely lost among all the rotating, vibrating and stationary parts of the RM 017 movement, but, again, the overall legibility is increased.